skap3214/assistant-bot/README.md

 Navigate to tools/main.py and run that file on your terminal.

 ## Persistent Memory
 Supbase is used to store the long term memory.
 By defualt in the initiate_agent() method, the long_term_memory param is 'True'.
 This will get the memory from the Supabase DB.

+To initialise your Supabase DB:
+Create a table called history(the name cannot be different)
+fields:
+id (primary key, int8, auto increment) created_at (timestampz) message (varchar) response (varchar) verbose (varchar)

+will add more fields later

 The incognito mode, which is a param in the initiate_agent() method as 'incoginto' is Default set to False.
 If you switch it on.
 The agent will not save the **new interactions** in the session.